IBM/couchbackup/README.md

     couchbackup --db animals > animals.txt

+## Logging & resuming backups

+You may also create a log file which records the progress of the backup with the `--log` parameter e.g.

+    couchbackup --db animals --log animals.log > animals.txt

+This log file can be used to resume backups from where you left off with `--resume true`:

+    couchbackup --db animals --log animals.log --resume true >> animals.txt

+You may also specify the name of the output file, rather than directing the backup data to *stdout*:

+    couchbackup --db animals --log animals.log --resume true --output animals.txt

 ## Restore

 Now we have our backup text file, we can restore it to an existing database using the `couchrestore`: